Arthur Treacher's: Nathan's Famous

 In 2021, Nathan's Famous announced plans to offer Arthur Treacher's branded food nationwide as a ghost kitchen concept only available via food delivery services.
 James Walker, the senior vice president of restaurants, said, "We think it's a nice combination of historic, storied brand, with new focus on the food.”
+Some menu items are also available at physical locations, such as the Nathan's at the Trumbull Mall in Trumbull, Connecticut.

 Locations

 Stand-alone

-There are three remaining stand-alone restaurants, all in northeast Ohio.
-The two oldest are in Cuyahoga Falls (est. 1972) and Garfield Heights (est. 1978) - the former has remained in continuous operation since its founding albeit in different buildings.
-By 2021, it was the last restaurant in the country.
-Ben Vittoria, the Cuyahoga Falls owner, kept the last store alive and indeed without him the entire franchise would have ceased to operate.
+Four stand-alone restaurants remain, all in northeast Ohio.
+The two oldest are in Cuyahoga Falls (est. 1972) and Garfield Heights (est. 1978); the former has remained in continuous operation since its founding.
+By 2021, it was the last Arthur Treacher's in the country.
+Ben Vittoria, the Cuyahoga Falls owner, kept the last store alive and indeed without him, the entire franchise would have ceased to operate.
 In recognition of the restaurant's last stand at Cuyahoga Falls, the town mayor Don Walters designated June 30, 2021, as Arthur Treacher's Day.
 Customers traveled long distances to relive memories of youth and made the town a food destination.
 A map on the wall allowed diners to leave a pin where they came from.
-On April 1, 2025 a third location opened in Cleveland Heights, Ohio.
+On April 1, 2025, a third location opened in Cleveland Heights, and a fourth had its grand opening in Lakewood on August 26, 2026.

 Embedded

 In addition to the Ohio stand-alone locations, four Salvatore's Pizzerias in Rochester, New York, have embedded Arthur Treacher's franchises.
 The Twin Oaks Convenience Store in Pomeroy, Ohio, has an Arthur Treacher's sharing kitchen space with a Hunt Brothers Pizza and a Sub Express.
-In East Islip, NY, a small strip-mall store has a combination Pudgie's Famous Chicken and Arthur Treacher's.
+As of 2026, it no longer operates under the Arthur Treacher's name.
+In East Islip, New York, a small strip-mall store has a combination Pudgie's and Arthur Treacher's.
+There is an Arthur Treacher's embedded in the airport passenger terminal at Naval Station Rota in Rota, Spain.

-Influences
+Influence

-The playwright August Wilson wrote the Tony Award-winning "Jitney" while dining at a Arthur Teacher's in Pittsburgh, PA.
+Playwright August Wilson wrote the Tony Award-winning Jitney while dining at a Arthur Treacher's in Pittsburgh, Pennsylvania.